firezone/firezone/rust/gui-client/docs/intended_behavior.md

 1. Run `scripts/firezone-client-gui-install.sh`
 1. Expect "Reboot to finish..." message
-1. Expect `grep firezone-client /etc/group` to show the group
 1. Expect `systemctl status firezone-client-ipc.service` to show "enabled" and "running"
 1. Run the Firezone GUI
 1. Expect an error saying that you are not a member of the group `firezone-client`